openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Dynamic Self-Issued OpenID Provider Discovery Metadata {#dynamic-siop-metadata}

-As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata.
-First, the RP needs to obtain Self-Issued OPs issuer identifier How to obtain Self-Issued OP's issuer identifier is out of scope of this specification.
+As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [OpenID.Discovery], or out-of-band mechanisms.

-RP MUST use the `authorization_endpoint` defined in Self-Issued OP Discovery Metadata to construct the request.
-Issuer identifier of the Self-Issued OP, or `iss` Claim in the ID Token, MUST be the issuer identifier specified in the Discovery Metadata.
+How the RP obtains Self-Issued OP's issuer identifier is out of scope of this specification.
+The RPs MAY skip section 2 of [OpenID.Discovery].

+When [OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Selc-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issed OP's Issuer Identifier.

 configuration values are used.

-Note that contrary to
+Note that contrary to [OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
+If it is, the RP MUST ignore it, and use `sub` claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.
+Note: handling of `jwks_uri` needs to be discussed.

 * `authorization_endpoint`
     * REQUIRED.
-Can be custome URL schema, or Universal Links/App links.
+URL of the Self-Issued OP used by the RP to perform Authentication of the End-User.
+Can be custom URI scheme, or Universal Links/App links.
 See (#choice-of-authoriation-endpoint).
 * `issuer`
     * REQUIRED.
+URL using the `https` scheme with no query or fragment component that the Self-Issued OP asserts as its Issuer Identifier.
 MUST be identical to the `iss` Claim value in ID Tokens issued from this Self-Issued OP.
 * `response_types_supported`
     * REQUIRED.
-MUST be `id_token`
+A JSON array of strings representing supported response types.
+MUST be `id_token`.
 * `scopes_supported`
     * REQUIRED.
 A JSON array of strings representing supported scopes.
 MUST support the `openid` scope value.
 * `subject_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported subject types.
 Valid values include `pairwise` and `public`.
 * `id_token_signing_alg_values_supported`
     * REQUIRED.
-JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for the ID Token to encode the Claims in a JWT [JWT].
+A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for the ID Token to encode the Claims in a JWT [JWT].
+Valid values include `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 * `request_object_signing_alg_values_supported`
     * REQUIRED.
-Request object signing alg values supported.
+A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for Request Objects, which are described in Section 6.1 of [@!OpenID.Core].
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.
+* `subject_identifier_types_supported`
+    * REQUIRED.
+A JSON array of strings representing supported subject identifier types.
+Valid values include `jkt` and `did`.
+* `did_methods_supported`
+    * OPTIONAL.
+A JSON array of strings representing supported DID methods.
+Valid values are the Method Names listed in in Chapter 9 of [@!did-spec-registries], such as `did:peer:`.
+RPs can indicate support for any DID method by omitting `did_methods_supported`, while including `did` in `subject_identifier_types_supported`.

+Note: need to confirm valid alg values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
+Note: Make sure description of `subject_identifier_types_supported` and `did_methods_supported` is consistent with that in the RP Registration section.

-Other Discovery parameters defined in [@!OpenID.Discovery] MAY be used.
+Other Discovery parameters defined in section 3 of [@!OpenID.Discovery] MAY be used.

+The RP MUST use the `authorization_endpoint` defined in Self-Issued OP Discovery Metadata to construct the request.
+Issuer identifier of the Self-Issued OP, or `iss` Claim in the ID Token, MUST be the issuer identifier specified in the Discovery Metadata.

 #### Choice of `authorization_endpoint` {#choice-of-authoriation-endpoint}
-When the End-user first interacts with the RP, there are currently no established, robust means to signal which OpenID Providers to invoke, because applications cannot reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
-The RP is, therefore, responsible for selecting where to direct the request URL.

-As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links ot App Links is **RECOMMENDED** over the use of custom URI schemas.
+As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links ot App Links is **RECOMMENDED** over the use of custom URI schemes.

-However, when the Self-Issued OP does not belong to a Trust Framework and does not have an effective way to communicate its unique `authorization_endpoint` to the RP, it MAY use custom URL schema `openid:`.
-Due to the known security issues of the custom URI schemas, such as lack of controls to prevent unknown applications from attempting to service authentication requests, implementors are highly encouraged to explore other options outlined below before using `openid:`.
+The implementors are highly encouraged to explore other options before using custom URI schemes due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
 See (invocation-using-custom-schema) in Privacy Considerations section for more details.

 Note that this section is subject to changes in mobile OS and browser mechanisms.

-### Separate identifier per Self-Issued OP (better title needed)

-When the RP wants to provide End-user choice to select from multiple possible Self-Issued OPs, it MAY present a static list of the supported options.
-This is similar to the process of supporting multiple different social networks represented as traditional OPs.
-In this scenario, the Self-Issued OP implementations would have unique identifiers, which could be used to resolve unique metadata, such as custom URI schemas, or universal links and app links.

-### Common identifier for one or more Self-Issued OPs (better title needed)

-The RP can also enable End-User choice while using the same URI if Self-Issued OP implementations belong to a trust framework, and the trust framework may dictacte a common identifier for a set of implementations.
-This identifier should be communicated to the RP as an `authorization_endpoint` URI which every Self-Issued OP supports and has registered with the underlying browser or operating system.
-Invocation of this endpoint then delegates the act of selecting any appropriate Self-Issued OP to the underlying browser or operating system.

-### Currently known browser behavior

-The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when a HTTPS URI is triggered in lieu of a system browser.
-This feature goes by several names including "App Links" and "Universal Links", and **MAY** be used to invoke an installed/registered Self-Issued OP.
-If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.

-If the underlying browser or operating system restricts application support for HTTPS URL handling to an authoritative list, the list would be administered under the trust framework to reflect certified and/or audited implementations.
-Note: clarify why authoritative list is relevant

-Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
-For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
-If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

 ## Relying Party Registration